 The same way you get incensed when he clams up and gets stingy with his words, he gets incensed when you use as many words as possible to make your case.
 He doesn’t thrive on your thorough explanations like a woman would.
 Like a Google search engine, he combs through all your words to find the most important ones.
 He’s not necessarily trying to connect.
 He trying to get you some results!

 So help a brother out.
 If all you want to do is talk to get some things off your chest, let him know up front that you’re only looking for a good listener.
 Ask him if he’s willing to lend an ear for 15 or 20 minutes.
-(Don’t you go expecting that man to listen to you for an hour if you’re not planning on having a solution-focused conversation.)
+(Try to keep it short, remembering that the longer you talk, the more likely he is to start tuning out.)
 If he’s not in the mood, don’t sweat it.
 Just let him know he owes you one and call up your girls.

 Part 2 will be posted tomorrow.
 See ya soon!